-Last week we asked you all to look at two pieces by Andrew Sullivan about blogging and consuming information and media online and write a short blog post comparing them.
-Ed will discuss the pieces in the class on Monday October 10th.
+One thing you could for next week’s class (Week 3) is read two pieces by Andrew Sullivan about blogging and consuming information and media online and make some notes about them.
+Ed will discuss the pieces in the class on Monday October 9th.

 I mentioned ‘Why I Blog’ before – it’s from a while ago, when Sullivan was feeling very optimistic and positive about blogging and ‘thinking in public’.
-In the second piece, which was published a couple of weeks ago, he takes a rather different view about online media…
+In the second piece, which was published last year, he takes a rather different view about online media…

 Last week I asked you to start logging your media consumption and to think about how much of it was actually journalism.
 We’ll talk more about this on Monday during Session 2.
 One thing we will discuss is a deliberately provocative piece by Ralf Dobelli – Avoid News.
 The subtitle to the piece is ‘Towards a Healthy News Diet’ -Dobelli’s suggestion is that to move in that direction, you need to radically cut back on the news you consume.

-He has also posted an FAQ to the piece, in the form of an imaginary interview with himself, in which he deals with objections to his idea.
-Have a read of both pieces over the weekend and we’ll discuss them in class on Monday.
+He has also posted a kind of FAQ at the end of the piece, in the form of an imaginary interview with himself, in which he deals with objections to his idea.
+We’ll look at these in class and discuss them in more detail.

 One of the things this module is designed to do is to get you reading/consuming more journalism.
 According to Felix Salmon, who used to blog about finance, journalism and online media in general for Reuters, most journalists don’t read widely enough, especially online.
 Have a read of his post Teaching Journalists to Read and think about what he says and whether you agree.
 It was written quite a while ago now – is it still relevant?